tvhahn/weibull-knowledge-informed-ml/README.md

    * Windows: Manually extract data.
 See the [Project Organization](#project-organization) section for folder structure.
    * HPC: use `make download`.
 Will automatically detect HPC environment.
 Again, modify for your HPC cluster.
 5. Ensure virtual environment is activated. `conda activate weibull` or `source ~/weibull/bin/activate`
-6. From root directory of `weibull-knowledge-informed`, run `pip install -e .` -- this will give the python scripts access to the `src` folders.
+6. From root directory of `weibull-knowledge-informed-ml`, run `pip install -e .` -- this will give the python scripts access to the `src` folders.
 7. Train!

    * Linux/MacOS: use `make train_ims` or `make train_femto`. (note: set constants in `train_models.py` for changing random search parameters.
 Will eventually modify for use with Argeparse...)